emm-aah/wellness-wien/README.md

 There were no errors in the HTML official WRC Validator.
 There were no errors in the CSS official Jigsaw Validator.

+### Bugs

+The navigation burger in mobile view wouldn't line up with the heading so I put a div around them to change the display to flex.
+The navigation bar then wouldn't reappear when clicked so I moved the checkbox out of the div and then that fixed the issue.

 ### Unfixed bugs

+As far as I have found there are no unfixed bugs.

 ### Deployment

 I deployed my website using Github.
 I made a repository and then deployed it by going to settings.
 I chose the main branch and then waited for it to deploy.
 I did this about half way through my project so I could fix any errors that occur with deployment as early as possible.

 ### Credits

 -Content
 _www.w3schools.com_
 _www.codeinstitute.com_